Skip to content

 IRS Publication 4557: Safeguarding Taxpayer Data

 IRS Publication 4557 establishes minimum security requirements for tax professionals.
-Any preparer handling 11 or more returns annually must maintain a Written Information Security Plan (WISP) — a documented policy covering how the practice protects, accesses, stores, and disposes of taxpayer data.
+Any preparer handling 11 or more returns annually must maintain a Written Information Security Plan (WISP), a documented policy covering how the practice protects, accesses, stores, and disposes of taxpayer data.
+The WISP requirements have expanded in recent years to specifically address remote work environments and cloud-based software deployments.

-The IRS WISP requirements have expanded in recent years to specifically address remote work environments and cloud-based software deployments.
 If you use a professional tax preparer, you have the right to ask whether they maintain a current WISP and what technical security controls they have implemented.
+For preparers building a WISP from scratch, the IRS Publication 5708 sample WISP provides a documented starting point.
+Our PTIN and WISP requirements guide explains which preparers are covered and what each provision requires.

 FTC Safeguards Rule Under the Gramm-Leach-Bliley Act

-The FTC Safeguards Rule applies to financial institutions — including tax preparation businesses above a specified revenue threshold.
+The FTC Safeguards Rule applies to financial institutions, including tax preparation businesses above a specified revenue threshold.
 The updated rule, which took full effect in 2024, requires covered entities to designate a qualified individual to oversee their information security program, conduct formal risk assessments, implement access controls and encryption, require MFA, develop an incident response plan, and notify the FTC within 30 days of any breach affecting 500 or more customers.

 NIST SP 800-171 for Professional Environments